 To date, Microbot has not generated revenues from operations.
 Microbot has incurred losses since inception and negative cash flows from operating activities for all periods presented.
-As of March 31, 2024 June 30, 2024, Microbot had a net working capital of approximately \$5.8 million, consisting primarily of cash and cash equivalents and marketable securities.
+As of September 30, 2024, Microbot had a net working capital of approximately \$3.6 million, consisting primarily of cash and cash equivalents and marketable securities.
 This compares to net working capital of approximately \$4.1 million as of December 31, 2023.
 Microbot anticipates that it will continue to incur net losses for the foreseeable future as it continues research and development efforts of its primary product candidate and continues to incur costs associated with being a public company.

 Microbot has funded its operations through the issuance of capital stock, grants from the Israeli Innovation Authority, and convertible debt.
-Since inception (November 2010) through March 31, 2024 June 30, 2024, Microbot has raised cash proceeds of approximately \$69.3 million \$72.1 million and incurred a total cumulative loss of approximately \$81.9 million \$84.3 million.
+Since inception (November 2010) through September 30, 2024, Microbot has raised cash proceeds of approximately \$72.8 million and incurred a total cumulative loss of approximately \$87.5 million.

-Microbot Israel obtained from the Israeli Innovation Authority ("IIA") grants for participation in research and development for the years 2013 through March 31, 2024 June 30, 2024 in the total amount of approximately \$1.9 million.
-This amount includes amounts received in the first quarter of 2024 of approximately \$74,000, which are a portion of an additional grant from the IIA in the amount of approximately NIS 1.6 million (approximately \$447,000) approved by the IIA on June 1, 2023, to further finance the development of the manufacturing process of the LIBERTY® Endovascular Robotic Surgical System.
-On January 4, 2018, Microbot Israel entered into an agreement with CardioSert to acquire certain of its patent-protected technology which we expect as well as to return shortly.
-CardioSert received assume CardioSert's grants from the IIA in the aggregate amount of approximately \$530,000 and \$530,000.
-Subsequent to June 30, 2024, Microbot Israel took over the transferred such technology back to CardioSert, for nominal consideration and, as a result, Microbot Israel's liability to repay such CardioSert's IIA grants although we expect that we will cease in the aggregate amount of approximately \$530,000 was also transferred back to have any obligations under the CardioSert grants once that technology is returned.
-CardioSert.
+Microbot Israel obtained from the Israeli Innovation Authority ("IIA") grants for participation in research and development for the years 2013 through September 30, 2024 in the total amount of approximately \$1.9 million.
+This amount includes amounts received of approximately \$378,000, which are a portion of an additional grant from the IIA in the amount of approximately NIS 1.6 million (approximately \$447,000) approved by the IIA on June 1, 2023, to further finance the development of the manufacturing process of the LIBERTY® Endovascular Robotic Surgical System.
+On January 4, 2018, Microbot Israel entered into an agreement with CardioSert to acquire certain of its patent-protected technology as well as to assume CardioSert's grants from the IIA in the aggregate amount of approximately \$530,000.
+During the 3rd quarter of 2024, Microbot Israel transferred such technology back to CardioSert, for nominal consideration and, as a result, Microbot Israel's liability to repay CardioSert's IIA grants in the aggregate amount of approximately \$530,000 was also transferred back to CardioSert.
 On October 6, 2022, Microbot Israel entered into an agreement with Nitiloop Ltd. to acquire substantially all of its assets.
 Nitiloop received grants from the IIA in the aggregate amount of approximately \$925,000 and Microbot Israel took over the liability to repay such grants.